Before You Apply

 Know your deadlines

 We admit three times each year.
-Applications are due April 15 for Summer, July 15 for Fall and November 15 for Spring term.
+Applications are due April 1 for Summer, July 15 for Fall (July 1 starting Fall 2018) and November 1 for Spring term.

 Don’t wait until the last minute to apply!
 Start early and give yourself plenty of time to collect all your materials.

 Check your requirements

 - Bachelor’s degree in any discipline from a regionally accredited institution

 - Minimum GPA of 2.75 (on a 4.0 scale) for the last 60 hours of the undergraduate degree

 International Students: If English isn’t your native language, you might need to take an English proficiency test.
 Check out the International Requirements to see if this applies to you.
 Our program has higher minimum score requirements than the Graduate College, so read through the International Students section of the Applying page for more information about the minimum scores we accept.

 Prepare your documents